cmaeder/rcl2000/README.md

 The type checker is as liberal as described in the [paper][1].
 Many elements are regarded as singleton sets to ensure proper typing.
-The following extra functions have been added:
+The following reflexive transitive closure functions have been added:

 - juniors* : R -> 2^R, juniors\*(r) = { j | j <= r }
 - seniors* : R -> 2^R, seniors\*(r) = { s | r <= s }